Kotlin/kotlinx-kover/README.md

 At the same time, for each project, its configuration of instrumentation and special filters (non-class filters) is applied.

-For every Gradle project participating in the merged report, both Kover plugin should be applied and Coverage Engine types and versions should be identical.
+For every Gradle project participating in the merged report, both Kover plugin should be applied and Coverage Tool types and versions should be identical.

 See how to enable merge reports in [this section](#configuring-merged-reports).